omidarmat/webDevNotes/JavaScript/javascript-theory.md

 ### **Rest pattern in arrays**

 The rest pattern looks exactly like the spread operator, but it does the opposite.
 Rest pattern is used to condence or pack multiple elements into one array.
 The rest pattern is usually used together with the destructuring syntax.

+**In other words:** we use the rest pattern whenever we would otherwise write multiple variable names separated by commas.

 Use cases: